MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

     OR

-- You can also follow the instructions in the [How to connect to TFS through authenticated Web Proxy](http://blogs.msdn.com/b/rido/archive/2010/05/06/how-to-connect-to-tfs-through-authenticated-web-proxy.aspx) blog post, which shows you how to add code that will allow you to use the proxy.
+- You can also follow the instructions in the [How to connect through an authenticated Web Proxy](http://blogs.msdn.com/b/rido/archive/2010/05/06/how-to-connect-to-tfs-through-authenticated-web-proxy.aspx) blog post, which shows you how to add code that will allow you to use the proxy.

 ## Get support
 If your Visual Studio installation fails, see the [Troubleshooting Visual Studio 2017 installation and upgrade issues](troubleshooting-installation-issues.md) page.
 If none of the installation troubleshooting steps help, you can contact us by live chat for installation assistance (English only).
 For details, see the [Visual Studio support page](https://www.visualstudio.com/vs/support/#talktous).